mohitshende/ShareNotes/README.md

 # ShareNotes

 <br>
 ShareNotes is a web platform to share notes among students and teachers.
 Students and teachers can upload notes but until and unless they are approved by Admin they are not available to others.
+Visit the live version [here](https://share-notes.000webhostapp.com/).

 # Screenshots